Montoya/snaps-guide/snaps.md

 Snaps is pre-release software.
 To try Snaps, install [MetaMask Flask](https://metamask.io/flask/), a canary distribution for developers that provides access to upcoming features.

+_Note: You cannot run MetaMask Flask alongside MetaMask.
+It is recommended to install it in a separate browser profile, and you should not use any of your existing accounts in Flask._

 ## Question

 <Quiz id={"89b8i"} /> ~ put quiz here!